DEAP/deap/doc/ea_bases.rst

 A population is usually a list of individuals or sub-populations, it is no more complicated to create than an individual.
-When using a :class:`~eap.toolbox.Toolbox`, it is often not necessary to create a class :class:`Population`, it is made here just to show how it would be created. ::
+When using a :class:`~deap.toolbox.Toolbox`, it is often not necessary to create a class :class:`Population`, it is made here just to show how it would be created. ::

     create("Population", list)